Juhan Liiv: Childhood

-Liiv grew up in a poor and devoutly religious family and was the youngest amongst five children.
-His older brother Jakob Liiv also became a poet.
+Liiv grew up in a poor and devoutly religious family and was second youngest of eight children; three of whom died in infancy, including his only two sisters Liisa and Miina.
+His older brother Jakob also became a poet.
 At home, he and his siblings were raised to be staunch Christians and his parents were quick to reprimand any small transgression.
 Despite their poverty and religion, Liiv's parents understood the importance of education and invested what little money they had towards their children's schooling.
 He first studied at Naelavere Village School, then at Kodavere Parish School.
 After going through both schools his parents then sent him to Dorpat (present-day Tartu) to study at the Hugo Treffner Gymnasium, in 1886, but he was unable to adjust to the school and left after six months.

 Liiv spent most of his childhood alone, isolated from other children his age, due in part, to chronic childhood illnesses.
 Illness forced Liiv to leave school and return home, where he wrote poetry and occasional columns for the Olevik newspaper.
 His poetry starkly contrasted that of his contemporaries, and was therefore largely ignored.